Hosting

 Hunter Note

 The Hunter has no night action.
-Their ability triggers when they die — by any cause, day or night.
-When the Hunter is eliminated, they immediately choose someone to take with them.
+Their ability triggers when they are eliminated — by any cause, day or night.
+When the Hunter goes down, they immediately choose someone to take with them.

 Waking the City